lolmaus/config-store/README.md

 ### 4.2 Why does the library depend on Zustand?

-We use `zustand/vanilla` internally as a micro-dependency (<1kb) to provide a robust implementation of `useSyncExternalStore` and selector support (`useSettings(s => s.theme)`).
+We use `zustand/vanilla` internally as a micro-dependency (<1kb) to provide a robust implementation of `useSyncExternalStore` and selector support (`useConfig(s => s.theme)`).
 This prevents unnecessary re-renders that would occur with standard React Context.

 ⠀

 ### 4.3 What's the hassle with migrations?

+Config schemas change over time as your project matures.
+For example, dark theme was managed via `darkTheme: boolean` setting, but now it's `theme: 'dark' | 'light' | 'system'`.

-Settings schemas change (e.g., `boolean` to `enum`).
-Without migrations, a user returning after 6 months will crash your app because their localStorage data doesn't match your new code.
-This library centralizes migration logic, keeping your UI code clean and typed strictly to the _latest_ version.
+Without migrations, a user returning after 6 months will experience a crash because their localStorage data doesn't match your new code.

+`@config-store` lets you define a migration, that will change the user's config to the new format without discarding their preferences.

+Migrations are applied transparently, keeping your UI code clean and typed strictly to the _latest_ version.

 ⠀

 ### 4.4 What happens if I omit a migration?

 If `adapter.read()` returns data that does not match the current Zod schema, **Zod will throw a validation error**.
-The `SettingsManager` catches this error, logs it, and **falls back to default values** to prevent a White Screen of Death.
+The `ConfigManager` catches this error, logs it, and **falls back to default values** to prevent a White Screen of Death.

 ⠀

 ### 4.5 How do I reset a setting to its default value?

-Pass `undefined` to the update hook: `updateSettings({ theme: undefined })`.
+Pass `undefined` to the update hook: `updateConfig({ theme: undefined })`.
 Zod will apply the `.default()` value defined in your schema.

 ⠀